If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

 Café Loki

-Everything was amazing except for the rotten shark, as you’d expect.
+Everything on the platter was amazing, except for the rotten shark.

 Adam described it as tasting like the ocean, and I just thought it burned my tastebuds.

-The homemade brown bread here is delicious, and I’m still upset I didn’t try their brown bread ice cream.
+The homemade brown bread here is also very delicious, and I’m still upset I didn’t get to try their brown bread ice cream.

 LOCATION: Lokastígur 28, 101 Reykjavík